 Linux continues to be the number one choice of world's top supercomputers

-First Unix ruled the supercomputer untill 1999 and now Linux for the last few years has ruled supercomputers.
+First Unix ruled the supercomputer until 1999 and now Linux for the last few years has ruled supercomputers.
 When the first Top 500 supercomputer list was compiled in June 1993, Linux was just getting momentum.
 But now after 21 years, as reported in The Linux Foundation's report that, "after first appearing on the list in 1998, Linux has consistently dominated the top 10 over the past decade and has comprised more than 90 percent of the list since June 2010."

 The second important factor is the cost.
 No matter how many Linux nodes you are using.
 It doesn't cost a single penny for your operating system.
-All you have to do is to bear cost of the hardware resources.
+All you have to do is to bear the cost of the hardware resources.
 Linux support is also very cheap and developer resources are easily available to help with very low costs as compared to other operating systems.